-I have now lived in London for almost an entire year!
+Having called London my home for almost an entire year, I easily slip into deep reflection on the course my life has taken over these past several months.
 I guess this should come as no surprise to myself, but I can’t believe time is passing this quickly.
 There’s so much more discover in London and beyond, so I struggle with coming to terms with the possibility of leaving.
 Technically my visa is up in December of 2018, so there’s still plenty of time but I just want to be able to say that at one point in my life, I knew London.
 I knew it and it is close to my heart.

 Now, enough of that sappy stuff, because I am happy to share my adventure to Greenwich with you.
 During Victor’s parents’ visit, we had one extra day unplanned and Greenwich was the perfect destination to fill the day.
 Speaking of time passing by, I guess there’s no better place to muse about time than Greenwich.

 Greenwich is a southwest borough of London and home to the famous Prime Meridien.
 That is pretty much all I knew before visiting this quaint, little town.
 What I didn’t know was the Prime Meridian ‘spot’ is within a whole complex.
 The Royal Observatory has long been used as the basis of measurement.
 I mean, just think about that for a second.
 Time is determined here.